dataPulverizer/ImportingInD/README.md

 You can see that we assigned the whole `std.stdio` module to `io`, and used that as a prefix in our code to access its `writeln` function.

-*Note that we must specify the folder where the script is located using the `-J` flag in our compilation pattern `dmd import.d -J="."`.*
+*Note that we must specify the folder where the script is located using the `-J` flag in our compilation pattern `dmd import.d -J="."` (in the DMD compiler).*

 ## Static import